ams0187/Vupiter/members.md

 Project Role: Interface Design / Website Management

-Al enjoys the outdoors when not busy with work, school, or family events.
-His free time, when there is some, is spent fishing, golfing, or backcountry hiking/camping.
+I enjoys the outdoors when not busy with work, school, or family events.
+With my free time, when there is some, I can be found fishing, golfing, or backcountry hiking/camping.
 ```
 <img src="Pictures/Al.jpg" class="img-responsive" alt="">